Rahmerh/kafka-integration-examples/README.md

 I've included a AKHQ container to be able to view topics.
 Open `localhost:1337` in your browser to view.

-Open live tail and view the `kafka-csharp-example` topic and restart the producer container.
-You should see a slew of messages appear on the topic.
+Open live tail and view the `kafka-csharp-example` topic.
+All messages are produced/consumed from there.